elemel/blog/2018/09/13/README.md

 Porting the Dual Contouring code to HLSL improved performance by orders of magnitude.

 There is some room for improvement in Unity's support for compute shaders in macOS.
-The most annoying thing is that compilation errors aren't surfaced in the editor.
+The most annoying thing is that compilation errors do not surface in the editor.
 Instead, you can find them on disk right here:

 ```<project>/Library/shadercompiler-UnityShaderCompiler*.log```